Marketing Major and Minor

 Loyola marketing career paths

 Loyola marketing alumni are more than ready to launch careers in a wide range of positions within the marketing field.
-Some job titles of recent grads include:

 Recent graduate placements